redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.q.md

 /// type=SS, answer=[3]

-Which element is the second subheading in the code above?
+Which element is the second subheading?

 - `<h3>(1846) by Edgar Allan Poe</h3>`